vl4d1m1r/react-material-ui-universal-form/README.md

 ## Demo Installation

 This is not npm package, so you can not install it with (like) `npm install material-ui-react-universal-form`.
 For now, you must unpack this project to any folder, do `npm install` to install dependencies and thats it.
 Start the project with "npm start", and check out the demo files: `CustomForm.js`, `LoopForm.js` and `StructuredForm.js`.
+You can use any part of the code in your project(s) and change it at your will to better fit your custom design or code-flow.

 PLEASE NOTE: You must have Node.js installed on your computer.